-Regarding the students' and instructors' answers in the focus groups, it was concluded that almost all the students and instructors realize the many benefits AI could offer in the learning and teaching of writing if used correctly, wisely and moderately.
-However, they believe that some challenges must be taken into consideration for the sake of purposeful integration and for creating an environment conducive to learning through the facilities AI provides.
+Regarding the students' and instructors' answers in the focus groups, it was concluded that almost all the students and instructors realize the many benefits AI could offer in the learning and teaching of writing if used correctly, wisely, and moderately.
+However, they believe that some challenges must be taken into consideration for the sake of a purposeful integration and for creating an environment conducive to learning through the facilities AI provides.
+Thus, it is essential to balance the benefits and the challenges to utilize the full potential of AI in writing instruction.